| |

 However,

-actual cause for the legislation of the same.
-There have
+lacked an actual cause for the legislation of the same.

-been no enough values that will provide a reason for the
+There have been no enough values that will provide a reason

-adoption of the specified measures to conduct in protecting
+for the adoption of the specified measures to conduct

-the environment.
-It is said then that the common laws legislated
+in protecting the environment.
+It is said then that the

-are actually not capable of protecting the environment from
+common laws legislated are actually not capable of protecting

-pollution both in air and in water.
-It is by this scenario
+in air and in water.
+It is by this scenario that many

-that many have thought that there is actually no role or
+have thought that there is actually no role or room for

-room for common law in the preservation of the environment.
+common law in the preservation of the environment.
+But

 being applied in the protection of the environment, people